 Most economic commentators forecast that pressures on public finances will continue for the foreseeable future.
 The Board recognises the impact of this difficult financial climate on its constituent authorities and as a consequence it continues to seek to generate efficiencies where possible.
-A three-year Financial Budget Strategy for 2020/21 to 2021/22 was approved by the Board at its meeting in March 2018.
-An extension to the Strategy was approved by the Board in June 2019 to include the years to 2023/24.
+A previous Financial Budget Strategy to 2023/24 was approved in June

+2019.
+This has been updated in June 2022 to refresh the Strategy and to extend the timeframe to 2025/2026.
 The Financial Strategy assists in managing a number of key risks which directly impact on the funding available to deliver the Board's objectives.
 It also identifies a future strategy in respect of financial reserves.
-The Board's Strategy is revised annually with consideration given to any changes in the financial horizon, which will be presented to the Board.
+The Board's Strategy will continue to be revised annually, with consideration given to any changes in the financial horizon, and will be presented to the Board.